ukwa/npld-access-stack/README.md

 All the necessary base software and configuration is documented (internally) at https://git.wa.bl.uk/ukwa/packages/ukwa-npld-access-support-packages .
 This includes setting up the GitLab Runner that is used to manage routine deployment and maintenance.

 #### Deploying and Updating the Stack

+There are three distinct deployment contexts:

+- _DEV_: Only available internally at the BL, for early stage development.
+- _ALPHA_: Deployed on the IRC systems at the BL, with access to test data only.
+Available to LDL staff only.
+- _BETA_: Deployed on the production system, with access to live data.
+Available in Reading Rooms.
+Once the solution is accepted, this will become the live production system.

 Routine deployments will be handled by GitLab CI/CD, as this makes software deployment and configuration much easier.
 See [`.gitlab-ci.yml`](./.gitlab-ci.yml) for details.